Close Menu

 • who have liver disease or migraines with aura

-• who have diabetes-related complications of the kidneys, eyes, nerves or blood vessels
+• who have diabetes-related complications of the kidneys, eyes, nerves, or blood vessels

 • who have unexplained vaginal bleeding